Scoreboard & Thoughts

 outfile.write(content)

-We could see that for level 3 it implemented a system of ecuations that added the binary values of some levers under GF(2) and checked that each output is 1, for example this was the first check
+We could see that for level 3, it implemented a system of equations that added the binary values of some levers under GF(2) and checked that each output is 1; for example, this was the first check

 self.outputs[1] = ((self.levers[1].state and 1 or 0)+(self.levers[7].state and 1 or 0)+(self.levers[8].state and 1 or 0)+(self.levers[9].state and 1 or 0)+(self.levers[10].state and 1 or 0)+(self.levers[18].state and 1 or 0)+(self.levers[20].state and 1 or 0)+(self.levers[22].state and 1 or 0)+(self.levers[24].state and 1 or 0)+(self.levers[28].state and 1 or 0)+(self.levers[29].state and 1 or 0)+(self.levers[34].state and 1 or 0)+(self.levers[36].state and 1 or 0)+(self.levers[39].state and 1 or 0)+(self.levers[41].state and 1 or 0)+(self.levers[42].state and 1 or 0)+(self.levers[43].state and 1 or 0)+(self.levers[48].state and 1 or 0)+(self.levers[49].state and 1 or 0)+(self.levers[50].state and 1 or 0)+(self.levers[52].state and 1 or 0)+(self.levers[54].state and 1 or 0)+(self.levers[60].state and 1 or 0)+(self.levers[61].state and 1 or 0)+(self.levers[65].state and 1 or 0)+(self.levers[66].state and 1 or 0)+(self.levers[68].state and 1 or 0)+(self.levers[69].state and 1 or 0)+(self.levers[70].state and 1 or 0)+(self.levers[76].state and 1 or 0)+(self.levers[78].state and 1 or 0)+(self.levers[79].state and 1 or 0)+(self.levers[80].state and 1 or 0)+(self.levers[81].state and 1 or 0)+(self.levers[82].state and 1 or 0)+(self.levers[83].state and 1 or 0)+(self.levers[87].state and 1 or 0)+(self.levers[88].state and 1 or 0)+(self.levers[90].state and 1 or 0)+(self.levers[91].state and 1 or 0)+(self.levers[92].state and 1 or 0)+(self.levers[93].state and 1 or 0)+(self.levers[98].state and 1 or 0)+(self.levers[101].state and 1 or 0)+(self.levers[102].state and 1 or 0)+(self.levers[103].state and 1 or 0)+(self.levers[105].state and 1 or 0)+(self.levers[107].state and 1 or 0)+(self.levers[109].state and 1 or 0)+(self.levers[110].state and 1 or 0)+(self.levers[117].state and 1 or 0)+(self.levers[118].state and 1 or 0)+(self.levers[120].state and 1 or 0)+(self.levers[121].state and 1 or 0)+(self.levers[125].state and 1 or 0)+(self.levers[126].state and 1 or 0)+(self.levers[127].state and 1 or 0)+(self.levers[128].state and 1 or 0)) % 2